*For Sale* Guitars Accessories Etcetera Links Books Forums Contact Home

 Celluloid

 Most Gibson pickguards prior to the mid-1970's were made from celluloid.
 This material can break down with time.
 Joe Vinikow addresses the details best at Archtop.com.
-I have also included some photographs showing the damage that can be done when celluloid is in direct contact with the finish of a guitar.
+I have also included my own photographs showing the damage that can be done when celluloid is in direct contact with the finish of a guitar (in this case, an early 1960s Gibson Super 400).